doteins/full-stack-open/part_0/README.md

-## Following diagrams are part of the solution for part 0
+## Part 0

+The diagrams provided illustrate the solution for Part 0 of the course.
+They demonstrate the sequence of actions and interactions between the browser and the server in different scenarios.

 ### 0.4 New note diagram: